stjudecloud/university/docs/pecan/histology/index.md

 ### Methods

-All slides come off the microscope using HNE staining which are then imported into Azure using a script X. Here, the slides are imported into PeCan's database.
+All slides come off the microscope using HNE staining which are then imported into Azure.
 Currently, there is only 1 slide per sample being presented.
 In the future, there will be use cases where a sample may have multiple slides associated to the same sample ID.
-These will be denoted in the UI differently so that the user can differentiate 1 slide per sample from many slides per sample.

 ### Data